AdguardTeam/AdguardAssistant/README.md

 This will open `http://localhost:3000` in browser for debugging with extensions (e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
 Local server will serve from `build` directory.
 To apply the script, you must specify the script in the address, e.g. `http://localhost:3000/assistant.user.js`.

-To run the task of downloading the localization files, put the `.keys.json` configuration file in the `config` directory.

-The configuration file looks like:

-    {
-        "url": "url of localizations",
-        "projectId": "some id",
-        "secretKey": "some key",
-        "apiKey": "some api key"
-    }

-For security reasons, this file is ignored by .gitignore settings.

-To download and append localizations run:

-    $ yarn download-locales

-Localization list is in options in `tasks/index.js`.